toakiryu/gform-quick-submit/README/en.md

 This package allows you to quickly send data to a form.
 With this tool, you can easily integrate forms like contact forms into your website.
 Since Google Forms is free to use, this package is ideal for beginners.

-For the latest documentation, please refer to the [official repository Wiki](https://github.com/toakiryu/gform-quick-submit/wiki).
+For the latest documentation, please refer to the [official Wiki](https://gform-quick-submit-docs.vercel.app/en/).

 **Note**